cmadland/teaching/pages/hypothesis/page.md

 ![](hypothes-is-9.png)

+!!
+You can create as many groups as you would like!
+If you want to have a private group with your Learning Pod or Partner, you can create one.

 Happy annotating!
 See you on the web!

 !!!
 [Click here if you'd like to learn more about using Hypothes.is in your class room.](https://web.hypothes.is/education/)